Vyral/kevin-mccarthy/_posts/2020-01-09-how-are-you-going-to-achieve-your-2020-goals.md

 I left off in 2019 **[talking about goals.](https://austinvideoblog.com/now-is-the-time-to-think-about-your-goals-for-2020.html){: target="_blank"}** Heading into this year, I’ve got my own personal and professional goals written down and crystallized in my mind.
 I hope you had a chance to write down your goals, too.&nbsp;

-**One of my big goals this year is to help 50 families move,** whether they’re renting a house, need a bigger house, want to sell a house, etc. To achieve this, I need your help.
-If you know anybody who may need my help in making a move this year, reach out to me.
+**One of my big goals this year is to help 50 families move, whether they’re renting, need a bigger house, want to sell, and so on.** To achieve this, I need your help.
+If you know anybody who may want my help in making a move this year, reach out to me.
 I’d love to talk to them and help them achieve their real estate goals.&nbsp;

 {% include pullquote.html %}